etingof/pysnmp/README.txt

 While MIB parser/codegenerator has not been implemented in PySNMP, the smidump tool of libsmi library [6] could be used for automatic convertion of MIB text files into Python code.
-The code been generated relies upon PySNMP SMI library.
+The produced code relies on PySNMP SMI library.

-In order to convert MIB text files into pysnmp.smi-compliant Python source, please, use build-pysnmp-mib utility as shipped along with PySNMP distribution.
+In order to convert MIB text files into pysnmp.smi-compliant Python source, please, use build-pysnmp-mib utility as shipped with PySNMP distribution.

 A large set of pre-compiled MIB files is shipped along the pysnmp-mibs package.[2]